kat-ausmus/whats-my-weather/README.md

 A Simple Weather App that shows today's weather conditions and 5 day forecasts.
 This app is a work in progress.

+## How to use it
+In the text box, type either `City, State`, or `City` or `Zip code`, then pick from the drop down, if any, to see today's weather.

+e.g.

+Plano

+Plano, TX

+A list will show up when location search finds an entry.
+No list will show if the location lookup returns empty.

 ## Requirements
 `node v16`